Last updated on

 1. Pick a location that becomes your base

-You don’t have to be in the center of the room to be making friends and being social.
+You don’t have to be in the center of the room to be social and make friends as an introvert.
 Quite the opposite – most of the genuine conversations that people have at parties happen away from the noise.
 This is really the key to mingling at a house party: picking your locations.

 There are usually a number of rooms at a house party.
 Generally, it’s loudest and busiest where the music is – a living room or basement, usually.
 This is where the crowd usually is, as well – but it’s not where the socializing happens.